baffelli/covid-2019-measures/readme.md

 # Encoding the measures taken against COVID 2019
+## Introduction
+Here we collect a timeline of all containment and public health measure taken in the course of the covid2019 pandemics.

 ## Data format
 I started by collecting all the data from cantons and from the federal government.
 I settled on the current csv format: